Úpice: Sights

 The Church of the Saint James the Great was built in 1698–1705, after the old wooden church from the 14th century was burned down in 1625.
 The altar from 1730 includes an image of Saint James the Great painted by Petr Brandl.

 The most valuable monument is Dřevěnka Inn.
 It is an excellently preserved half-timbered house from the beginning of the 17th century.
 It is a former homestead, which served as an inn from 1739 to 1990.
 Since 2018, it has been a museum.
 The house is protected as a national cultural monument.

 A notable building is the Old Town Hall.
 It is an early Baroque house, built in 1677–1678.
 The tower was added in 1752.
-Since the 1960s, it has been used as the town museum and gallery.
-The gallery is named after a local native, painter Julie Winterová Mezerová, whose paintings are exhibited here.
+Since the 1960s, it has been used as the town museum and art gallery.
+The gallery is named after a local native, painter Julie Winterová-Mezerová, whose paintings are exhibited here.